 Death benefits of life insurance policy

-a The above monthly payout under the floating-rate mortgage plan is calculated at the interest as at 30 June 2021 (i.e., the Hong Kong Prime Rate minus 2.5% p.a.), and is for reference only.
+5 The above monthly payout under the floating-rate mortgage plan is calculated at the interest as at 30 June 2021 (i.e. the Hong Kong Prime Rate minus 2.5% p.a.), and is for reference only.
 The floating interest rate and the Hong Kong Prime Rate will be determined by the HKMCI and the HKMC from time to time respectively.

-Policy reverse mortgage is a loan arrangement and interest is charged by the lenders on the outstanding loan amount (including interest) on a compound basis.
+Policy reverse mortgage is a loan arrangement and interest is charged by the lender on the outstanding loan amount (including interest) on a compound basis.

 Mortgage insurance premium

-The mortgage insurance premium is divided into two parts and the amount payable by the borrower will be debited to the outstanding loan amount:
+The mortgage insurance premium is divided into two parts and the amount payable by the borrower will be posted to the outstanding loan amount:

 Other fees and expenses

-The borrower will be responsible for the fees and expenses charged by the insurance company of his life insurance policy, if any, for any necessary arrangement relating to the assignment of his life insurance policy.
+The borrower may need to pay for the fees and expenses charged by the insurance company of his life insurance policy, if any, for any necessary arrangement relating to the assignment of his life insurance policy.